garrardkitchen/blog-dev/content/ai/mcp/_index.md

 ## What is Model Context Protocol (MCP)

-Model Context Protocol (MCP) is an emerging open standard designed to enable AI tools, editors, and services to share and understand the context of a user's workspace or project.
-MCP aims to solve the problem of fragmented context sharing between different AI-powered tools, making it easier for models to provide relevant, accurate, and secure assistance based on the user's current environment.
+Model Context Protocol (MCP) is an open protocol that standardizes how applications supply context to large language models (LLMs), similar to how USB-C standardizes device connections.
+It enables AI tools to integrate with local and remote data sources, supporting agent workflows, flexibility between vendors, and secure handling of user data.
+MCP follows a client-server architecture with hosts, clients, and servers working together.

 ## What Problem Does MCP Solve?